awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetPersonTracking.md

 Length Constraints: Maximum length of 255\.

  ** [Persons](#API_GetPersonTracking_ResponseSyntax) **   <a name="rekognition-GetPersonTracking-response-Persons"></a>
-An array of the persons detected in the video and the times they are tracked throughout the video\.
-An array element will exist for each time the person is tracked\.
+An array of the persons detected in the video and the time\(s\) their path was tracked throughout the video\.
+An array element will exist for each time a person's path is tracked\.
 Type: Array of [PersonDetection](API_PersonDetection.md) objects

  ** [StatusMessage](#API_GetPersonTracking_ResponseSyntax) **   <a name="rekognition-GetPersonTracking-response-StatusMessage"></a>